 The UKIPO published a services update on March 27 asking rights holders and IP professionals to continue to file as normal, where possible.
 In terms of accommodation, the UKIPO declared March 24, 2020 and each subsequent day, until further notice, interrupted days.

 Any deadlines for patents, supplementary protection certificates, trademarks, designs, and applications for any of these rights which land on an interrupted day are extended until the UKIPO notifies the public and ends the interrupted days period.

-The UKIPO is continuously reviewing the impact of the coronavirus on its operations, with its next review scheduled for May 28th, and reiterated its commitment to regularly updating its services page to inform the public as to whether the period of interruption will continue or end.
+The UKIPO most recently reviewed the impact of the coronavirus on its operations on May 29 and confirmed that it would be continuing with its period of interruption until at least June 22.
+UKIPO notes that while the UK government has been changing its lockdown regulations to permit some businesses to resume normal operations, both UKIPO and applicants are still experiencing significant disruptions.
+The UKIPO reiterated its commitment to regularly updating its services page to inform the public as to whether the period of interruption will continue or end.
 The UKIPO stated that it will provide a minimum of two weeks’ notice before ending the interrupted days period.